Dęblin: History

 The fortress played a role in World War I. In October 1914 a significant battle was fought in its vicinity, in which the Russian armies repelled a combined German and Austro-Hungarian offensive.
 After that battle the defences of the fortress were further improved, and it became even more important as an anchor of the Russian position on the Vistula.
 However, reverses elsewhere along the front forced the Russians to abandon Ivangorod in August 1915.
 In 1920, the Dęblin area was the starting point for a Polish offensive that decided the fate of the Battle of Warsaw and the entire Polish–Soviet War.
 Polish leader Józef Piłsudski stayed in the town on 12–13 August 1920, shortly before the Battle of Warsaw.
 In the years 1918–1939, as part of independent Poland, Dęblin continued to have large military significance.
 The Dęblin fortress was garrisoned by the 15th Wolves Infantry Regiment of the Polish Army, and in the nearby village of Stawy one of the largest ammunition depots of the Polish Army (Główna Składnica Uzbrojenia nr.
 2) was located.
 In 1927 the famous Polish Air Force academy was officially moved to Dęblin, after its founding in Grudziądz in 1925 (some pilot training has been conducted here since 1920).
 It continues to function today.

 During the invasion of Poland, which started World War II, Dęblin was captured by the Wehrmacht on 15 September 1939.
-Under the German occupation, its Jewish population perished during the Holocaust.
+Under the German occupation, its Jewish population, which constituted over 60% of the total inhabitants, perished during the Holocaust.
 Dęblin was a location of a German prisoner-of-war camp for Polish, French, Dutch, Belgian, Senegalese, Soviet and Italian POWs, designated at various times as Stalag 307 and Oflag 77.
+The commander of the Stawy Ammunition Depot and four instructors of the Polish Air Force academy were murdered by the Russians in Kharkiv during the Katyn massacre in 1940.
 Dęblin was seized by the Red Army on 25–26 July 1944, and was eventually restored to Poland.

 In the postwar years Dęblin was rebuilt and expanded.
 It received its town charter in 1954.